burrito-elixir/burrito/README.md

   └─ Install
 ```

-You can easily build an archive like this by doing the following commands inside the (official Erlang source code)[https://github.com/erlang/otp]:
+You can easily build an archive like this by doing the following commands inside the [official Erlang source code](https://github.com/erlang/otp):

 ```bash
 # configure and build Erlang as you require...